 John Hope Franklin Elementary is a proud community that believes in educating the whole child by providing an equitable, joyful, top-notch learning experience.
 Academic excellence is what we do!

-John Hope Franklin Elementary formed in 2018 through a combination of ECDC Bunche and Gilcrease Elementary.
 Named for famed historian Dr. John Hope Franklin, our students feel a sense of pride, culture, and history as we work to create a school that is equitable and connected to the community.
-Our 3rd and 4th grade students conduct thematic lessons each year about the race massacre, and our school is represented a the annual John Hope Franklin for Reconciliation Symposium.
+Our 3rd and 4th grade students conduct thematic lessons each year about the Tulsa Race Massacre, and our school is represented at the annual John Hope Franklin for Reconciliation Symposium.